 "We are launching the TNFosters campaign to find more amazing foster parents and recruit additional support into the system,” said First Lady Crissy Haslam.
 “There are countless ways to help these foster parents and children."

-Among the TNFosters participants are DCS, America's Kids Belong, the Tennessee Alliance for Children and Families and the Tennessee Alliance for Kids.
+Among the TNFosters participants are DCS, America's Kids Belong and the Tennessee Alliance for Children and Families.
 Already, they are working with organizations and congregations across the state to continue to strengthen and embrace the foster-care community.

 There are countless ways to play a part – and together we can help every child reach their full potential.